 The location still houses a public observatory, and the Urania Kino serves as one of the host cinemas for Vienna’s most prestigious film festival: the Viennale.
 The VHS Urania community college offers dozens of (mostly evening) classes.

-For those seeking nourishment of a less intellectual and more physical kind, one of today’s occupants is also the KLYO bar and restaurant (with views over the water).
+For those seeking nourishment of a less intellectual and more physical kind, one of today’s occupants is also the KLYO bar and restaurant (with lovely views over the water and one of my preferred watering holes).

 How to get to the Urania